-Arson Charges Require an Aggressive New York City Criminal Attorney
+Arson Charges Require an Aggressive New York City Defense Lawyer

 ARSON is the malicious exploding or burning of the dwelling of another or a building within the immediate surrounding space of the dwelling of another.
 Modern definitions have extended the crime to apply to the burning of commercial spaces and public buildings.
 In addition, many states consider the burning of any building done with the intent to defraud the building insurer as arson.
 Arson is done with intent and requires evidence of criminal activity leading to the fire.
-If you are under suspicion of, or have been arrested on arson charges, seek legal counsel from the best NEW YORK CITY CRIMINAL LAWYER available.
+If you are under suspicion of, or have been arrested on arson charges, seek legal counsel from the best New York criminal lawyer available.

 The crime of arson is known to most people as the criminal act of starting a fire and causing the subsequent damage to a building, perhaps surrounding buildings and injury to people inside or near the building.
 In New York, the charge of arson is codified in §150 of the Penal Code.
 In §150.00 of this statute the state has defined a “building” beyond its usual meaning as any “structure, vehicle, vehicle or watercraft used for overnight lodging of persons, or used by persons for carrying on